 • Harmonization of egress path width with European building codes

-Second Draft meetings will take place online August 11-12.
-We encourage front-line staff, facility managers, subject matter experts and trade associations to participate directly in the NFPA code development process (CLICK HERE to get started)
+As always we encourage front-line staff, facility managers, subject matter experts and trade associations to participate directly in the NFPA code development process (CLICK HERE to get started)

 Category: Fire Safety, Public Safety

 Colleagues: Mike Anthony, Josh Elvove, Joe DeRosier, Marcelo Hirschler